 Another advantage to shelter adoptions is that the fees are usually much less than the purchase price of an animal from a pet store or breeder.
 And your new pet is more likely to be vaccinated, dewormed, and spayed or neutered.

 To locate your local animal shelter, check the Yellow Pages under Animal Shelter, Animal Control or Humane Society.
 Also, many shelters have websites that feature animals available for adoption.
 Some sites even allow you to download adoption forms and plan ahead by providing tips on responsible pet care.
-In addition, many shelters promote their animals for adoption on national websites such as Pets 911, Petfinder, and Adopt a pet.
+In addition, many area shelters promote their animals for adoption on national websites such as pets911.org, Petfinder, and adoptapet.com.